HarryBeadle/speedcrunch/doc/src/userguide/installation.rst

    and may contain changes that break your session history.
 Use them at your own risk.

-Pre-built development versions of SpeedCrunch are available allow you to use newer features and bugfixes before they become available in a release, without having to build SpeedCrunch from the development source yourself.
+Pre-built development versions of SpeedCrunch are available allow you to use newer features and bug-fixes before they become available in a release, without having to build SpeedCrunch from the development source yourself.
 Currently, regularly updated development builds of SpeedCrunch are available for the following platforms: